tsani/jerrington.me/pages/beli.md

   *depended* on a particular evaluation order.
   *Sigh.*

+  Update (2018-02-22): I refactored a bunch of the newline handling sprinkled throughout the lexer to use a common set of helper functions that correctly shift the lexer location and line number.
+The comment handling is a bit of a mess, but I'm slowly starting to understand how this lexer really works.
+  I have an idea for a test: using `lex_dump FILE | grep EOI | head -n 1`, we can see where Beluga *thinks* the end of the file is, and compare this to `wc -c FILE`.
+If these counts are the same, then (odds are that) the file was correctly lexed.

 ### Interactive mode features we should have

 * Holes can be named, e.g. `?foo`